OpenVPN/openvpn/doc/man-sections/server-options.rst

         *AES-GCM-128* and *AES-GCM-256*.

   :code:`IV_CIPHERS=<ncp-ciphers>`
-        The client pushes the list of configured ciphers with the ``--ciphers`` option to the server.
+        The client announces the list of supported ciphers configured with the ``--data-ciphers`` option to the server.

   :code:`IV_GUI_VER=<gui_id> <version>`
         The UI version of a UI if one is running, for example